Aave v4 integration

 vaultBTCmoves only between authorized contracts within the Aave integration.
 Any transfer to an arbitrary address reverts.
 No secondary market exists. - Pricing.
 The Babylon Core Spoke uses a Chainlink BTC/USD oracle to determine the USD value of

 vaultBTCfor health factor calculations.
-Since each unit represents one satoshi of real Bitcoin, the price feed tracks BTC directly.
+EachvaultBTCrepresents one BTC locked in a vault, so the feed tracks BTC directly.
 Liquidation settlement and fairness payment additionally use a Chainlink WBTC/USD oracle.

 The accounting role means vaultBTC never exists in user-controlled wallets.
-Its mint, burn, and transfer paths are all initiated through the AaveAdapter, ensuring that the supply invariant (total vaultBTC equals total locked BTC in active positions) holds at all times.
+Its mint, burn, and transfer paths are all initiated through the AaveAdapter, ensuring that total vaultBTC equals total locked BTC in active positions.

 Borrowable assets